SippyR/SippyR.github.io/README.md

 # Individual Project 1: Front-End Web Development

 ## Project Overview
 This project is to create a professional profile website to showcase my front-end web development skills and other experiences to potential employers.
 This project has a variety of general, non-technical, and technical requirements that are discussed below.
+The webpage can be seen here https://sippyr.github.io/, and the source code can be found here https://github.com/SippyR/SippyR.github.io/blob/main/index.html.

 ## General Requirements
 ### Requirement 1